crashoverride777/swifty-ads/README.md

 # How to use

-If you are including your own ads it is recommended to read apples markting guidlines
+If you are including your own ads it is recommended to read apples marketing guidlines

 https://developer.apple.com/app-store/marketing/guidelines/#images